 Read more about tips to improve your sleeping habits

-If you are feeling very anxious about your sleep it may be useful to see a sleep psychologist, as worrying about your sleep can make your sleep problems worse.
+If you are feeling anxious about your sleep it may be useful to see a sleep psychologist, as worrying about your sleep can make your sleep problems worse.
 A type of short-term counseling called cognitive behavioral therapy (CBT) can help you to control worries, anxiety and negative thoughts that keep you awake.
-With CBT, you can learn how to calm your mind when you’re trying to sleep.
+A special form of CBT that focuses on insomnia, called CBTi, helps you learn how to calm your mind when you’re trying to sleep.

 Sleeping tablets (also called hypnotics)